sschmeier/genomics-tutorial/ngs-variantcalling/index.rst

 Finding variants of interest (VAI)
 ----------------------------------

-Things to consider when looking VAI:
+Things to consider when looking for VAI:

 - The quality score of the variant call.